-- 1. Design a nutrient mixture (using amounts of carbohydrates, fats and protein) for an athlete or hiker to eat prior to an event or to take along on a hike. - 2.
-Combine a snack mix using the snacks provided for an athlete/hiker using your amounts determined in #1 or use the percentages given below for a lactating dairy cow (one that is actively producing milk) based on the sample total mixed ration (TMR) of percentages of protein, carbohydrates, and fats given. - 3.
-Once you have listed your ingredients, determine costs and volumes as if this ration was being fed to an individual by calculating the amounts used and scaling up to what an athlete or lactating cow would require in a day. - 4.
+Design a ration for a lactating dairy cow (one that is actively producing milk) based on a sample total mixed ration (TMR) of percentages of protein, carbohydrates, and fats given.
+The ration will consist of human foods as substitutes for the ingredients.
+Once you have listed your ingredients, determine costs and volumes as if this ration was being fed to an individual cow by calculating the amounts used and scaling up to what a lactating cow would require.
 Create a graph to show your percentages in your chosen TMR.